Sir Thomas Hyde Crawley-Boevey, 5th Bt.1,2

 Major Andrew Antony Gibbs1

 M, #33346, b.
-31 March 1914
+31 March 1914, d.
+December 2000

-Major Andrew Antony Gibbs was educated at Winchester College, Winchester, Hampshire, England.1 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 He graduated from Oxford University in 1937 with the degree of Bachelor of Arts (B.A.).1 He fought in the Second World War, where he was mentioned in despatches.1 He was decorated with the award of Territorial Decoration (T.D.) in 1945.1 He was invested as a Member, Order of the British Empire (M.B.E.) in 1945.1 He graduated from Oxford University in 1946 with the degree of Master of Arts (M.A.).1 He was a local director of Barclays Bank (Oxford District) between 1947 and 1953.1 He gained the rank of Major in the service of the Hertsfordshire Regiment (Territorial Army Reserve of Officers).1 He was a director of Barclays Bank plc in 1962.1 He lived in 1999 at Kilvington Hall, Thirsk, Yorkshire, England.1
+He was educated at Winchester College, Winchester, Hampshire, EnglandG.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1937 with a Bachelor of Arts (B.A.)1 He fought in the Second World War, where he was mentioned in despatches.1 He was awarded the Territorial Decoration (T.D.) in 1945.1 He was appointed Member, Order of the British Empire (M.B.E.) in 1945.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1946 with a Master of Arts (M.A.)1 He was a local director of Barclays Bank (Oxford District) between 1947 and 1953.1 He gained the rank of Major in the Hertsfordshire Regiment (Territorial Army Reserve of Officers.)1 He was a director of Barclays Bank plc in 1962.1 He lived in 1999 at Kilvington Hall, Thirsk, Yorkshire, EnglandG.1

 Children of Major Andrew Antony Gibbs and Elizabeth Joan Flint